zididadaday/ministra_portal/README.md

 # requirements
-running version of mysql with known password, user and ip (to connect) when the compose.phar part runs you might run out of memory if you are trying to build this in Docker Desktop with a WSL2 install.
+running version of mysql with known password, user and ip (to connect) when the compose.phar part runs you might run out of memory in php

 # to build the Docker
 Fetch the github repository